GovTechSG/govtech-free-access/implementation.md

 ## What do you need to do?

 **No action is required.** If you're eligible for this initiative, access will be provided **automatically**.
-Refer [to this section](/eligibility.md) for more information on eligibility.
+Refer to [Eligible Roles and Tools](/eligibility.md) for more information on eligibility.

 If something unexpected happens, please reach out to us via Slack at the [**#feedback-product-development-tools**](https://govtech.enterprise.slack.com/archives/C07UF60HY9Y) channel.
 We expect the change to be transparent to all and you will continue to have access to your SGTS tools (GitLab, Jira, and Confluence).

 ## What is the impact to the subscription?